 What does an executor do for an estate?

+What is the job of an executor and what does the executor do?
 We’re going to answer those questions today.

 My name is Erik Broel.
 I’m the founder and CEO of Georgia Probate Law Group.
 We’re a law firm that focuses exclusively on helping families after a loved one has passed away.